 Fruit farming has been in Glenn Monnin’s family for 58 years.

 He said this year, colder temperatures in April paired with a rainy June are forcing him to replace all strawberry crops in six of the his seven fields.

 “Strawberries are one of our big crops and we really took a hit on those this year,” said Monnin.
 “They just didn’t do as well as we liked and we did what we could, but when you’re fighting mother nature, it’s a losing battle.”

 Another farmer, Luke Dull, said the rain is preventing many farmers from even planting crops.

 Dull said he has been able to, but now standing water is causing many issues for his 3000 acre-farm, and many acres are rented out by smaller operations.

 “A lot of guys have seed in the ground that hasn’t come up yet, and that’s been sitting under water,” said Dull.
 “A lot of cases, that stuff just won’t come up, it won’t get oxygen, it can’t get the things it needs in order to grow.”

 Dull said they appreciate Governor DeWine’s request to the USDA for the disaster designation because of heavy rain and flooding but that it won’t fix everything.

 “These guys might get a check for some of their losses, but if you’re a dairy farmer and plant corn to cut for silage to feed your cows, if you don’t have a crop in the ground, you don’t have anything to feed your cows,” said Dull.

-Both said they will not have an official dollar amount to associate with the damage until they harvest.Grab the FREE WDTN News App for iPhone or Android.
+Both said they will not have an official dollar amount to associate with the damage until they harvest.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.